 How to Transfer Permanent Vinyl

-To begin, DON’T start by peeling off the entire backing of the transfer tape.
+DON’T peel off the entire backing of the transfer tape.
 That’s a quick and easy way to end up with a big sticky ball of tape.

-Apply the Transfer Tape to the Vinyl AND to the Table
+Apply the Transfer Tape to the Vinyl AND the Table

-Next, take that sticky section you just created and apply it to the end of the vinyl you need to transfer.
-And while you do this, also apply part of that sticky section to the table or to the project you’re working on.
+Next, apply that sticky section you just created to the end of the adhesive vinyl design you need to transfer.
+Part of the transfer tape also need to stick to the table or the project you’re working on.

 Remove the Backing While Smoothing Down the Front

-The key to this step is to do two things at once: remove the backing of the transfer tape with one hand, and smooth down the front of the tape onto the vinyl with the other hand.
+The key to this step is to do two things at once: remove the backing of the transfer tape with one hand, and smooth down the front of the tape onto the entire design with the other hand.

 So let’s recap a little.
 Right now, you have your vinyl with the transfer tape stuck to one end, holding it down on the table or project.
 On the back side of the tape, you have that little tab you created by folding back and creasing the tape backing.

-Pull that tab away from the sticky edge to remove the backing, and, at the same time, take your scraper or your hand and smooth the transfer tape down in a line across the center.
+Pull that tab away from the sticky edge to remove the backing, and, at the same time, take your scraper (aka burnishing tool) or your hand and smooth the transfer tape down in a line across the center.

 Both of your hands should start at the same end of the vinyl (the end you stuck the transfer tape to) and move towards the opposite end at the same time.

-In the video above you’ll be able to see how this motion works.
+In the video above you’ll see how this motion works.

-Then, once you have removed the backing, smooth out the rest of the transfer tape, starting from the center, scrape down or burnish it onto the rest of your vinyl.
+Then, once you have removed the backing sheet, smooth out the rest of the transfer tape, starting from the center, scrape down or burnish it onto the rest of your vinyl.

 It’s as easy as that.

 Don’t worry if it doesn’t turn out perfectly on the first try.
 You might need to practice a few times to get it totally smooth, and that’s fine!
-Once you get the hang of it, though, you’ll be applying your transfer tape with ease – and without the mess.
+Once you get the hang of it, though, you’ll apply your transfer tape easily – and without the mess.

 Frequently Asked Questions About Using Transfer Tape: